koryteg/self-starter/README.md

 # Selfstarter

+## Note

+This is a fork of the [Selfstarter project](https://github.com/lockitron/selfstarter) from [Lockitron](https://lockitron.com).
+The original project uses Amazon Felxible Payments, while this implementation uses [Stripe](https://stripe.com) for payments.
+The README is adapted from the original repository.

+## About

 Selfstarter makes it easy to roll your own crowdfunding site.
 To get started, fork this repository and change around ```config/settings.yml``` to suit your needs.

 [See it in action](http://selfstarter.us)